ahundt/deep-learning-jhu-cs-482-682/README.md

 9. Add a Dropout layer immediately after the Batch Normalization from the previous question.

 10. Move the Batch Normalizaton just below the Dropout from the previous question.
+    - Compare 9 with 10 and explain what happened.
     - You may want to do a quick search of the current literature for this one.

-12. Add one extra Conv2D layer, and remove another layer of your choice.
+11. Add one extra Conv2D layer

+12. Remove a layer of your choice
     - In addition to the standard questions, what did you choose and why?

 ### Become the ultimate Fashion-MNIST model

 13. Create the best model you can on Fashion-MNIST based on your experience from the previous questions.
-    - A minimum of 90% validation accuracy is required for full credit.
+    - A minimum of 92% validation accuracy is required for full credit.
     - Make sure to save your best model checkpoints or you'll be out of luck.
     - Feel free to use outside literature
     - Please write your own code